salmankhan302/Interactive-Sales-Table/sales_data_filter_presentation.md

 - The Sales Data Filter Shiny App provides a simple way to explore and filter sales data.
 - Adapt the app for your business needs.
 - For further analysis, filtered data can be exported and visualized as needed.
-- Questions?
-Contact the developer or refer to the documentation for more details.